2016 Convention Information and Services

 Smoking is prohibited in most public places in Austin.

 MLA members who are registered for the convention and use childcare services provided by one of the convention hotels or another service are eligible for reimbursement.
 The MLA has funds available to reimburse up to $300 each to registered members who use childcare during convention hours.
 If more requests are received than can be reimbursed with available funds, preference will be given to graduate students and members in lower-income categories.

 Members should submit a request for reimbursement, along with supporting documentation such as a receipt from a childcare service, no later than 29 January 2016 to Karin Bagnall, Head of Convention Programs, Modern Language Association, 85 Broad Street, suite 500, New York, NY 10004-2434.

 Nursing Mothers.
 Space is available in the ACC (Room A, level 3), JW Marriott (211, level 2), and Hilton Austin (412, level 4) during meeting hours for those who require it.
 There is also a mobile Personal Services pod (a single and lockable unit) on level 1 of the ACC.

 Convention Guide and Convention Daily

-The Convention Guide, containing city and hotel maps and providing general information pertinent throughout the convention, will be available as a PDF on the MLA Web site in December and as a handout at the convention.
+The Convention Guide, containing city and hotel maps and providing general information pertinent throughout the convention, is available as a PDF on the MLA Web site and as a handout at the convention.
 The Convention Daily prints special notices, changes in schedule, and brief reports on convention activities and appears Thursday, Friday, and Saturday during the convention.
 Copies are available free at the MLA registration and welcome centers; the 7 January issue will appear on the MLA Web site before the convention.